tohagan-tmr/cleanpass/README.md

   - You can now diff and track changes to other parts of this file.
   - You may consider this a good option if you're forced to embed credentials in source code.

-## How to use the cleanpass scripts to remove passwords from source code.
+## How to use the cleanpass scripts to remove passwords embedded in source code.

 This describes how to use `cleanpass-config.sh` and `cleanpass.sh` bash scripts to remove passwords from the source code in GIT by replacing them with an alternative unique string.
 The same technique can be used to search & replace other configuration strings(e.g. to set a local developer path or local database name).